shahayush457/XMeme/README.md

 ```
 Now you can access the site locally at http://localhost:8082/
 #### Building for source
-Frontend Build for production (Will build into backend/view, ready for deployment)
+Frontend Build for production (will build into backend/view, ready for deployment)
 ```sh
 $ cd shahayush457-me_buildout_xmeme/frontend
 $ npm run build